chrisenz/Analog-Circuit-Design/Installation.md

-# My installation
+# My environment

-In order to run the Quarto or Jupyter notebooks I use the following set-up:
+In order to run the Quarto or Jupyter notebooks I use the following tools:
 * [Anaconda](https://www.anaconda.com/download) for Python and all the major packages (Matplotlib, Jupyter, etc..).
 I'm using Python version 3.12.7.
-* [Visual Studio Code](https://code.visualstudio.com/Download) with the following packages:
+* [Visual Studio Code](https://code.visualstudio.com/Download) with the following packages installed:
   * Python and related
   * Jupyter and related.
   * Quarto.